 As discussed in Note 8 - Contingencies and Commitments, the Company on April 2, 2021, entered into a purchase agreement with Minerva Semiconductor Corp ("Minerva") for the acquisition of 15,000 of their MV7 ASIC SHA256 model cryptocurrency miner equipment (miners) with a total terahash to be delivered equal to 1.5 million terahash (total terahash).
 In the exchange for the delivery of the total terahash, Minerva Semiconductor Corp will be granted 154,114 shares of Stronghold Digital Mining, Inc. at a price per share of \$25.
-As discussed in Note 8, not all miners have yet to be delivered but the Company is committed to take all future deliveries.
-The final delivery is after June 30, 2021; thus the shares are deemed as not yet issued and assigned \$0 in fair value as of June 30, 2021.
+As discussed in Note 8, not all miners have been delivered but the Company is committed to take all future deliveries.
+The Company expects delivery to occur after the stock split (see Note 23) contemplated in association with the anticipated initial public offering, in which case the Company will issue 443,848 shares with an anticipated fair value of \$19 per share.